karan-patel61/OpenChat/README.md

 # OpenChat
-A Firebase Cloud Messaging Web appplication build using Angular.
+A Firebase Cloud Messaging Web appplication build using Nodejs.